-The preparation of the financial statements by the management to make judgments, estimates, and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income, and expenses.
+The preparation of the consolidated financial statements by the management to make judgments and estimates about the future, including climate-related risk and opportunities, that affect the application of the accounting policies and the reported amount of assets, liabilities, income, and expenses.
 Actual results may differ from these estimates.